vichargrave/threads/README.md

 Build
 =====

-To build the test application just cd to the threads directory then type "make".
+Build the test application by running 'make'.